 The Bottom Line

-Short-term water fasting can be safe for healthy individuals under the right conditions.
-It claims to come with many health benefits such as disease prevention, mental clarity, and lower weight, although most of those are far from proven.
+Short-term water fasting can be safe for healthy individuals in the right conditions.
+It claims to have many health benefits such as disease prevention, mental clarity, and lower weight, although most of those have not been proven.

-However, it can also be dangerous if not performed correctly or by those who have certain medical conditions.
-Fasting for seven days should only be attempted under supervision by a doctor, and those who have medical concerns or are trying to do the fast as an alternative diet should seek professional advice before beginning.
+However, it can also be dangerous if not performed correctly or by people with certain medical conditions.
+Fasting for seven days should only be attempted under the supervision of a doctor and those with medical concerns or who are trying to do the fast as an alternative diet should seek professional advice before they start.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!